lukas-laas/slow-messaging-app/readme.md

 1. Show data in frontend using a mocked db (Makes the structure easier to change).
 2. Add login functionality.
 3. Figure out logic for what messages to show and implementing.
-4. Add refetching + checks if user is allowed to refetch.
+4. Add refetching and checks if user is allowed to refetch.
-5. Figure out functions for claculating stats and showing stats in table.
+5. Figure out functions for calculating stats and showing stats in table.
 6. Generate and migrate to postgres db.
 7. Clean up code and styling.